FrostyLabs/frostylabs.github.io/_posts/2025-11-23-Vagrant-Automate-VMs.md

 The Hashicorp documentation is very good, so it is worth reading once you get comfortable with the basics.

-## Cleaning Up
+### Cleaning Up Vagrant Machines

 Since this was only a test, I removed the machine and the image.
+I want to do more in the future, but with different images.
+More to come on that later I guess ;)

 ```
 PS E:\VMWare_Storage\Virtual Machines\vagrant> vagrant destroy -f